-- 14.1.1 The Council's definition of lowest paid persons for the purposes of this statement is: - Those employed under a contract of employment with the Council who are employed on full time 37 hours per week equivalent salaries; and - Whose total remuneration is equivalent to Spinal Column Point (SCP) 1 of the nationally negotiated pay spine (2019/2020) used within the Council's local grading structure. - 14.1.2 This definition is adopted to correlate with the National Joint Council (NJC) for Local Government Services recognition of lower paid employees within the national pay spine. - 14.1.3 The relationship between the rate of pay for the "lowest paid" employees and the Council's Chief Officers is regulated by the processes used for determining pay and grading structures as set out in this Pay Policy Statement. - 14.1.4 The statutory guidance under the Localism Act recommends the use of pay multiples as a means of measuring the relationship between pay rates across the workforce and that of senior managers, as included within the Hutton "Review of Fair Pay in the Public Sector" (2010).
+The Council's definition of lowest paid persons for the purposes of this statement is:

-- 14.1.5 Will Hutton was asked by the UK Government to explore the case for a fixed limit on dispersion of pay through a requirement that no public sector manager can earn more than 20 times the lowest paid person in the organization. - 14.1.6 Hutton concluded that the relationship to median earnings was a more relevant measure and the Government's Code of Recommended Practice on Data Transparency recommends the publication of the ratio between the highest rate of pay and the median average pay of the whole of the Council's workforce (but excluding teachers and other employees appointed and managed by schools, in the case of local authorities). - 14.1.7 The relationship between the rate of pay for the lowest paid and Chief Officers is determined by the processes used for determining pay and grading structures as set out earlier in this policy statement. - 14.1.8 As part of its commitment to pay transparency, and following the recommendations of the Hutton "Review of Fair Pay in the Public Sector" (2011), the Council publishes the following information on an annual basis: - The multiple between the annual salary of the lowest paid Council employee and the Chief Executive (full-time equivalent basis) as a ratio - The multiple between the annual salary of the lowest paid Council employee and the average Chief Officer (full-time equivalent basis) as a ratio - The multiple between median earning of Council employees and the Chief Executive (full-time equivalent basis) as a ratio - The multiple between median earning of Council employees and the average Chief Officer (full-time equivalent basis) as a ratio.
+- Those employed under a contract of employment with the Council who are employed on full time 37 hours per week equivalent salaries; and - Employees whose total remuneration is equivalent to Spinal Column Point (SCP) 1 of the nationally negotiated pay spine used within the Council's local grading structure. - 15.2.
+This definition is adopted to correlate with the National Joint Council (NJC) for Local Government Services recognition of lower paid employees within the national pay spine. - 15.3.
+The relationship between the rate of pay for the "lowest paid" employees and the Council's Chief Officers is regulated by the processes used for determining pay and grading structures as set out in this Pay Policy Statement.

-The information for 2019-2020 is as follows:
+- 15.4.
+The statutory guidance under the Localism Act recommends the use of pay multiples as a means of measuring the relationship between pay rates across the workforce and that of senior managers, as included within the Hutton "Review of Fair Pay in the Public Sector" (2010). - 15.5.
+Will Hutton was asked by the UK Government to explore the case for a fixed limit on dispersion of pay through a requirement that no public sector manager can earn more than 20 times the lowest paid person in the organization. - 15.6.
+Hutton concluded that the relationship to median earnings was a more relevant measure and the Government's Code of Recommended Practice on Data Transparency recommends the publication of the ratio between the highest rate of pay and the median average pay of the whole of the Council's workforce (but excluding teachers and other employees appointed and managed by schools, in the case of local authorities). - 15.7.
+The relationship between the rate of pay for the lowest paid and Chief Officers is determined by the processes used for determining pay and grading structures as set out earlier in this policy statement. - 15.8.
+As part of its commitment to pay transparency, and following the recommendations of the Hutton "Review of Fair Pay in the Public Sector" (2011), the Council publishes the following information on an annual basis: - The multiple between the annual salary of the lowest paid Council employee and the Chief Executive (full-time equivalent basis) as a ratio - The multiple between the annual salary of the lowest paid Council employee and the average Chief Officer (full-time equivalent basis) as a ratio - The multiple between median earning of Council employees and the Chief Executive (full-time equivalent basis) as a ratio - The multiple between median earning of Council employees and the average Chief Officer (full-time equivalent basis) as a ratio. - 15.9.
+The information for this Pay Policy is as follows (please note these ratios may change following the introduction of National Pay Awards which are yet to be agreed):

-14.2 Multiple of Salary Ratio
+15.9.1.
+Multiple of Salary Ratio